espterm/espterm-firmware/README.md

 Those forks include improvements not yet available upstream.

+## Goals

+This project aims to be a wireless terminal emulator that'll work with the likes of Arduino, STM32 / embed etc.

+Connect it to the Arduino and use the terminal for debug logging, remote control etc.

+It lets you make simple UI (manipulating the screen with ANSI sequences) and receive input from buttons on the webpage (and keyboard on PC).

+The screen size should be adjustable up to 25x80 and uses 16 standard colors.

+## Project status

+*Still far from finished and also there's like zero documentation, but you can give it a spin if you wish.*

+Presently we have a working **1-way terminal** (UART->ESP->Browser) with real-time update via websocket.

+The terminal should support multiple sockets at once (not tested).

+The buttons or other input from the browser don't work yet.

 ## Setting it all up

 - Install [esp-open-sdk](https://github.com/pfalcon/esp-open-sdk/) and build it with